 The Standing Committee on Ethics and Professional Responsibility makes available advisory opinions on the ethical considerations of the practice of law.
+The Standing Committee Rules of Procedure provide guidance for requesting an opinion.
 Requests for an ethics opinion may be made through the Committee Chair.
 Published opinions can be found on this page.

 OPINION 57 – 11/23/20 – Does the work of an in-house attorney at a multi-jurisdictional corporation incorporated in a jurisdiction other than Nevada with the bulk of its operations outside the State, who is licensed to practice law elsewhere but not in the State of Nevada, and who resides outside Nevada, fall within an exception found in Nevada Rule of Professional Conduct 5.5(b)?

 OPINION 56 – 12/10/2019 – Do employment or stock award agreements that impose a covenant not to compete on in-house counsel violate Nevada Rule of Professional Conduct (“NRPC” or “Rule”) 5.6?
 And do employment or stock award agreements that include a confidentiality agreement violate Rule 5.6?

 OPINION 55 – 12/10/2019 – May a criminal defense lawyer whose former client alleges that the lawyer provided constitutionally ineffective assistance of counsel disclose confidential information to the State in the course of any proceeding on the defendant’s claim, for the purpose of establishing whether the lawyer’s representation was competent?